azharkazi21327/DashandPlotly/README.md

 # DashandPlotly
-Pyhton codes for creating interactive web apps with dash and plotly
+Contains Files, codes used to deploy dash web app